navcoin/NavHub/content/get-involved/index.md

     fontColor="#FFF">}}

     <p>NavCoin has a thriving community all over the world, and you can be part of it.
 It's not just for developers with blockchain expertise - people contribute their creative, business and networking skills too.</p>
-    <p>Whatever you bring to the community, you'll find a warm welcome and support from people who share your passion for NavCoin.
-So if you're looking to get started, here are some handy resources that help make joining the NavCoin community easy. </p>
+    <p>So if you're looking to get started, here are some handy resources that help make joining the NavCoin community easy. </p>
 {{< /left_image_section >}}
 {{< links_section
     containerPadding="40px 0 60px 0"
     titleMargin="0 0 0 0"
-    class="links-image-shadow"
+    class="links-image"
     bgColor="#FFF"
     gradient="false"
     feature1Img="/images/icons/icon-tick-purple.png"